arahant/devops-nyu-pl/README.md

 # devops-nyu-pl
-A Vagrant (VM) platform for NYU Programming Languages course
+A Vagrant (VM) platform for NYU Programming Languages course.

-# nyu-cso-vm

 There is a `Vagrantfile` which creates an instance of `Ubuntu 20.04` distribution, along with the necessary packages to run your Scala and Ocaml programs.